 Lasting Powers of Attorney

-The purpose of an LPA is to give someone – or a group of people – the authority to make decisions on your behalf, should you lose mental capacity in the future.
+The purpose of an LPA is to give someone – or a group of people – the authority to make decisions on What Happens if You Don’t Make a Lasting Power of Attorney? your behalf, should you lose mental capacity in the future.
 If you get a health and welfare LPA, your Attorneys can make decisions about things such as where you live, who you see and what medical treatment you receive.
 If you also get a property and financial affairs LPA, your Attorneys can do things like pay your bills, sell your house and collect your pension.

 Yet you might be wondering – why bother?
 You may have a husband, wife or child who is ready and able to take care of you, should you become unwell.
 This is a comforting thought, but unfortunately it is of little use.
 This is because no one automatically has the authority to make health and welfare decisions for you.
 Nor does anyone automatically have the power to manage assets held in your sole name.

 This is not widely known.
 In fact, some people cannot believe it.
 But please trust us when we say that your loved ones will not have the power to manage your affairs, if you lose mental capacity.
 Unless, of course, you have made a Lasting Power of Attorney.